 Support booklet for churches

-Not one of my own resources, but one I distribute whenever I have the opportunity – this booklet is great for church leaders, church children’s group leaders, pastoral support people and any church members who want to help adoptive families.
+I distribute this booklet whenever I have the opportunity – it’s great for church leaders, church children’s group leaders, pastoral support people and any church members who want to help adoptive families.
 It’s produced by Home for Good and Care for the Family.

 I recommend ordering plenty to give away to anyone at church who expresses any interest in supporting your family or has questions about why a child behaves in certain ways, can’t have their photo put online, etc.